garos4/Helix_Challenge_RESTful_API/README.md

 7. Run **php artisan db:seed** to populate the user table
 8. Run **php artisan serve** to start the application

-## Testing the endpoints
+## Running the tests

-I used insomnia API Client to test the endpoints.
-If you are using insomnia, you can just import the Helix_coding_challenge file and the endpoints will be imported
+1. Run phpunit with the command ***.\vendor\bin\phpunit.bat***

-## API Endpoints
+## API Endpoints/ Documentation
 To get a list of the API Endpoints,
 1. change directory into api_docs
 2. run ***npx serve***

 This will serve the api documentation on a link and then open it in your browser.

+## Testing the endpoints

+I used insomnia API Client to test the endpoints.
+If you are using insomnia, you can just import the Helix_coding_challenge file and the endpoints will be imported